Lazy-Rabbit-2001/godot-gdextension-template-fast-deploy/README.md

 scons platform=<your current os platform> target=template_release
 ```
 * To build full GDExtension that supports almost all major platforms, please push your updates to your repo and the github action will run automatically.
 Once the build is successful, you can download the `godot-cpp-template.zip` and unpack the folders into the `gdextension/<your extension name>/bin/` and overlap all of the folders in the directory.

+## Report bugs and propose your ideas

+Your reports of bugs and proposals is of greate importance to the development and maintenance of this repo.
+If any bugs found, be quick to report it so as to help with all users to use the fixed versions soon.
+If there are any good ideas, feel free to propose them here! :)

+## Platforms

+### Operation Systems

+#### Editor

+All platforms are supported

+#### Export

+* Windows x86_32/x86_64/arm64/arm32
+* Linux x86_64
+* macOS universal
+* iOS arm64
+* Android x86_32/x86_64/arm64
+* Web wasm32

+Both single and double version are supported

+### Godot and its forks

+Since some complicated things happened to godot community, there have been multiple godot forks right now.
+Currently, all godot forks, plus godot itself, are compatitable with GDExtensions made with this template.